Withdrawing the offer

 - the account remains in default at the end of the notice period;

-- in case of a reverse mortgage entered into on or after 1 March 2013, the credit provider has spoken by telephone or in person to either the debtor, a practising lawyer representing the debtor or a person with a A formal, written legal document in which one person gives another person power to make decisions or take actions for them in certain situations.
-See also enduring power; supportive attorney. relating to the debtor’s financial affairs and confirmed with them that the debtor has received the default notice; and
+- in case of a reverse mortgage entered into on or after 1 March 2013, the credit provider has spoken by telephone or in person to either the debtor, a practising lawyer representing the debtor or a person with a power of attorney relating to the debtor’s financial affairs and confirmed with them that the debtor has received the default notice; and

-- if the debtor or guarantor has given a credit provider a hardship notice under section 72 NCC in relation to a contract entered into on or after 1 March 2013 or a postponement request under section 94 NCC:
+- if the debtor or guarantor has given a credit provider a hardship notice under section 72 of the NCC in relation to a contract entered into on or after 1 March 2013 or a postponement request under section 94 of the NCC:

 The section 88 notice must set out certain information that will help the debtor protect their rights, including: